theirc/signpost-template/README.md

 ## 6. Setup a domain

-1. Set up the target domain after you have set up the site in the previous steps, by following https://vercel.com/docs/concepts/projects/custom-domains.
+1. Set up the target domain after you have set up the site in the previous steps by following https://vercel.com/docs/concepts/projects/custom-domains.
 2. Remove Host mapping from Zendesk for your brand: https://signpost-global.zendesk.com/admin/account/brand_management/brands.
    - It's needed to allow Zendesk Admin functionalities (e.g. category editing and article preview) to keep working through Zendesk Themes.